‘As seen on TikTok’: App becomes shopping phenom - NewsBreak

 After those Aerie leggings went viral on TikTok in 2020, the teen retailer expanded the same design to biker shorts, tennis skirts and bikini bottoms, all of which can be found by searching “TikTok” on Aerie’s website.
 It wouldn’t say how many of the leggings sold.

 TikTok, along with other tech companies like Snapchat, is gearing up to challenge Facebook as a social-shopping powerhouse.
 Shopping on social media sites, known as social commerce, is a $37 billion market in the U.S., according to eMarketer, mostly coming from Instagram and its parent company Facebook.
-By the end of 2025, that number is expected to more than double, to $80 billion.Everything your kid needs to make TikTok videos
+By the end of 2025, that number is expected to more than double, to $80 billion.Mysterious ‘flying white circles’ recorded over New Jersey

 Last month, TikTok began testing a way for brands to set up shop within the app and send users to checkout on their sites.
 But TikTok has hinted that more is coming.
 It may eventually look more like Douyin, TikTok’s sister app in China, where products can be bought and sold without leaving the app — just like you can on Facebook and Instagram.